Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 I saw the cameras stay locked solid.

-So I I just have to say, I never thought I'd think the mainstream media and the Republican Party would be in the same place.
+So I just have to say, I never thought I'd think the mainstream media and the Republican Party would be in the same place.

-That's wait a second now, you might be a day or two behind things.
+You might be a day or two behind things.

-In the first place, they finally have published pictures of the rally from the rafters to get and there I've seen a couple of pictures of inside the arena that show it was it was bursting.
+And I've seen a couple of pictures of him inside the arena that show it was bursting.

 I knew about the 5,000 people who got turned away.

-Uh drive-by media, Republican parties reported now as being more and more acknowledging or open to the idea that Trump could win.
+Drive-by media, Republican parties reported now as being more and more acknowledging or open to the idea that Trump could win.

-This this ran on Breitbart.
+And I found this, this ran on Breitbart.

-You know, Joe Scarborough, who was a member of the House Republican freshman class in 1994.
+You know, Joe Scarborough, who was a member of the House Republican freshman class in 1994, and now he hosts the Morning Joe show on MSNBC from 6 to 9 every morning.

 And he's from Pensacola.